Karin Pienaar (Landsberg)

 Judy grew up with a great passion for all creatures great and small, so after school she naturally progressed to completing a degree in Zoology and Entomology.
 After her studies she took a break from her books and due to her love for animals, worked as a veterinary nurse at the Cape of Good Hope SPCA for a year.
 She then went back to her studies to become a research entomologist working for the Agricultural Research Council for many years.

-Her passion for working with animals prompted Judy to enrol for the 3 year TTouch Practitioner’s course in South Africa in 2007.
+Her passion for working with animals prompted Judy to enrol for the 3-year TTouch Practitioner’s course in South Africa in 2007.

 She qualified as a TTouch Practitioner in September 2009.
 Following that, Judy completed the COAPE C01 Dogwise Stage 1 course with distinction in 2010.
 She is a qualified ThinkingPets Puppy and Kitten School Instructor and completed her OCN UK COAPE Diploma in 2014.
+Judy is the student Liaison at COAPE and handles all student queries.
+She is the tutor for all the AB courses.

 Cheryl has a wide range of experience working in IT, sales and administration.
-She was working for a large Global computer consultancy for many years when, in 2002, she decided to take a long sabbatical to travel the world with her now Husband.
+She was working for a large Global computer consultancy for many years when, in 2002, she decided to take a long sabbatical to travel the world with her now husband.
 Their passion for travel inspired their decision to relocate to South Africa in 2013.
 They moved to Somerset West, where she continues to volunteer for various organisations.

 Tarryn has a deep passion for animal welfare and love for rural Africa.
-While living in Mozambique for 4 years she volunteered at the local animal shelter (MAPS) and worked with many abused and neglected animals that seemed to be unhomeable.
-Wanting to know more about the behaviours of the animals in her care she qualified as a ThinkingPets Puppy School Instructor in 2010 and completed her OCN UK COAPE Diploma in 2013.
+While living in Mozambique for 4 years she volunteered at the local animal shelter (MAPS) and worked with many abused and neglected animals that seemed to be unadoptable.
+Wanting to know more about the behaviour of the animals in her care she qualified as a ThinkingPets Puppy School Instructor in 2010 and completed her OCN UK COAPE Diploma in 2013.